-University of California at Berkeley, B.A. in English Literature
+University of California at Berkeley, Bachelor of Arts in English Literature

 Cornell University, Master of Arts in English literature

-With two degrees in English literature, I am a master of English grammar, American idioms, writing skills and all the quirks of American language and culture.
-I have taught English to speakers of other languages in the classroom and one-on-one.
-As the great-granddaughter of Mexican immigrants, I feel passionate about coaching people in American English and helping them feel like they belong in the United States.
+With two degrees in English literature, I know grammar, idioms, writing skills and all the quirks of American language and culture.
+As the great-granddaughter of Mexican immigrants, I am passionate about helping people feel like they belong in the United States.

 I know the American workplace

-My job history includes six industries.
-I have held corporate, academic, non-profit, child care, music and restaurant jobs, and I have learned that professionalism varies depending on the industry.
-I am a natural scholar of human interactions and relationship dynamics, both personal and professional, and am ready to share these social and professional skills with you.
+My job history includes jobs in the corporate, academic, non-profit, child care, music and restaurant industries.
+I am a natural scholar of human interactions and relationship dynamics.

 I know loneliness

 In 1993 at the age of 27, I moved Chicago, Illinois where I had no friends or family.
 It took several lonely years for me to figure out how to build friendships.
-Midwestern social habits weren’t quite the same as those in my native California or on the East Coast where I went to school, so it took some time for me to learn the right social cues.
-Eventually I learned how to respond appropriately and how to be a good friend, and in over two decades in Chicago, I have developed rich friendships and an active social life.
+It took time for me to learn the right social cues, but eventually I did and I am ready to share these lessons with you.

 My parents had to learn English